CalvT/CommentSmoker/README.md

 This is a project for me to learn Python, so the coding quality is sub-par at best.
 Use at your own risk!
 Any improvements welcome.

 ### TODO
- - Add blacklist capabilities
- - Add whitelist capabilities
- - Add commands & privileges
- - Add message queue
+ - Add start on any site
+ - Enable/Disable reasons on the fly
- - Add Charcoal lists
+ - Multiprocessing
- - Expand to other sites